mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ## Availability

-Currently, Session Replay is currently in invite-only beta access for customers on our [Enterprise plan](https://mixpanel.com/pricing/).
+Currently, Web Session Replay is available for customers on our [Enterprise plan](https://mixpanel.com/pricing/).

-You can join the waitlist for beta access [here](https://mixpanel.com/m/session-replay-beta/).

-For any questions about Session Replay or beta access, please reach out to your Account Manager.

 ## Using Session Replay